drootz/qmk_firmware/keyboards/dztech/dz65rgb/keymaps/drootz/readme.md

 # Drootz's DZ65RGBv2 ANSI Layout

+> NOTE: This is a branch of [pull request #8199](https://github.com/qmk/qmk_firmware/pull/8199) submitted to add this keymap layout to QMK repository.
+I will leave it open until the PR get merged so that you can have access to this keymap folder for now.
+Take what you need, cheers!

 This layout fit best people who mainly type in English but regularly need to type in French _(using an English keyboard in OS setting)_.
 There are also some cool LED indicator effects and tons of Leader Key bindings/macros designed to work on both Mac and Windows OS.
 I tried to keep things as simple as possible from a usability perspective.
 Enjoy!

 - [LAYERS](#LAYERS)